-- (FTR) FULL TIME REGULAR The employee regularly works between 30 to 40 hours per week. - (PTR) PART TIME REGULAR The employee regularly works between twenty (20) and twenty-nine (29) hours per week.
+- (FTR) FULL TIME REGULAR The employee regularly works between 30 to 40 hours per week. - (PTR) PART TIME REGULAR The employee works a regular, set weekly schedule consisting of twenty (20) to twenty-nine (29) hours per week.
 This is a benefitted position which requires that the position be posted for at least 2 weeks on the Research Foundation website.
-Employees hired into this category are eligible for pro-rated holidays and time off upon hire and pro-rated pension contributions after two (2) consecutive years of employment in the eligible category. - (SHR) SHORT HOUR REGULAR The employee works under 20 hours per week. - (TEM) T EMPORARY The employee works twenty-eight (28) hours or less per week and assignments are six (6) months or less. - (STU) STUDENT ASSISTANT Positions within this category are limited to 20 hours per week, do not attain "Regular" status and must be filled by undergraduate students of CSULB who are enrolled in at least six units of instruction. - (GRA) GRADUATE ASSISTANT Position within this category are limited to 20 hours per week, do not attain "Regular" status and must be filled by graduate students of CSULB who are enrolled in at least three units of instruction. - (CAS) CASUAL LABOR Describes individuals whose employment is intermittent or who works on a short-term "as needed" basis. - (FAE) FACULTY ADDITIONAL EMPLOYMENT Primary employment is a teaching position with CSULB.
+Employees hired into this category are eligible for pro-rated holidays and time off upon hire and pro-rated retirement contributions after two (2) consecutive years of employment if they meet eligible requirements. - (SHR) SHORT HOUR REGULAR The employee works a regular, weekly schedule consisting of less than 20 hours per week and is entitled to limited benefits.
+This is a limited benefitted position which requires that the position be posted for at least 2 weeks on the Research Foundation website.
+Employees hired into this category are eligible for pro-rated holidays only.
+This position is not to exceed 960 total hours each rolling 12-months from their date of hire. - (TEM) TEMPORARY The employee works twenty-eight (28) hours or less per week.
+This position is limited to two (2) 12-month periods or less and is not to exceed 960 total hours each rolling 12-months from their date of hire. - (SA) STUDENT ASSISTANT Positions within this category are limited to 20 hours per week, do not attain "Regular" status and must be filled by undergraduate students of CSULB who are enrolled in at least six (6) units of instruction.
+This position is not to exceed 960 total hours each rolling 12-months from their date of hire. - (GSA) GRADUATE ASSISTANT Position within this category are limited to 20 hours per week, do not attain "Regular" status and must be filled by graduate students of CSULB who are enrolled in at least three (3) units of instruction.
+This position is not to exceed 960 total hours each rolling 12-months from their date of hire. - (FAE) FACULTY ADDITIONAL EMPLOYMENT Primary employment is a teaching position with CSULB.
 Receives direct payments for work performed on a Research Foundation project within the guidelines set by the Research Foundation and the CSULB Office of Academic Personnel.
-Combined hours between the Research Foundation, University and/or any other auxiliary are limited to 125% effort. - (SAE) STAFF ADDITIONAL EMPLOYMENT Primary employment is a staff position with CSULB.
-Receives direct payments for work performed on a Research Foundation project within the guidelines set by the Research Foundation and the CSULB Office of Staff Personnel.